-The Nook opened up shop way back in 1971.
-Well, granted 1971 ain’t that far back considering some of the stops I’ve made on road trips but it is impressive.
+The Nook (223 West Van Buren Street) opened up shop way back in 1971.
+Well, granted 1971 ain’t that far back considering some of the stops I’ve made on road trips, but it is impressive.

-I really didn’t care much for it but it’s a popular sandwich on their menu.
-I just wonder if anyone in the state of Indiana makes a freshly battered version, that would be worth exploring.
+I didn’t care much for it, but it’s a famous sandwich on their menu.
+I wonder if anyone in the state of Indiana makes a freshly battered version, that would be worth exploring.

-Definitely hit up The Nook for an absolutely awesome Coney Dog and for the super friendly service.
+Hit up The Nook for an awesome Coney Dog and the super friendly service.

-Marcela also stopped in to the Brewha Coffee House right after The Nook while I waited in the car.
+Marcela also stopped into the Brewha Coffee House (120 N Main Street) right after The Nook while I waited in the car.
 She ordered and thoroughly enjoyed a Spice Chai Latte with Almond Milk, whatever that means.

-Meanwhile, I was the recipient of some creamy fudge for my patience so it worked out well for me too.
+Meanwhile, I was the recipient of some creamy fudge and candies for my patience.
+So, it worked out well for me too.